General

 The average enterprise spends 18–24 months implementing traditional visibility solutions, with 60% of projects failing to deliver expected ROI.
 Complex system integrations, data standardization challenges, and change management issues derail initiatives before value realization.

 At Locus, we’ve observed that companies achieving true real-time logistics visibility share a common trait: they focus on incremental value delivery rather than big-bang transformations.
+Our platform processes over 10 million deliveries monthly across 30+ countries, providing insights into what separates successful implementations from expensive failures.

 Building Your Supply Chain Control Tower: A Phased Implementation Roadmap